ministryofjustice/security-guidance/intranet/pre-employment-screening-and-vetting-of-external-candidates-faqs.md

 ##Q3.
 My personal circumstances have changed, who should I advise?

-For all changes in personal circumstances, contact Cluster 2 Personnel Risk Management by emailing [VettingAftercare@cluster2security.gov.uk](mailto:VettingAftercare@cluster2security.gov.uk).
+For all changes in personal circumstances, contact Cluster 2 Personnel Risk Management by emailing Vetting team via [Security team](mailto:security@justice.gov.uk).

 You can find more information [here](/guidance/hr/recruitment/security-vetting/reporting-personal-circumstance-changes/).